Going Somewhere Else

 ‘Sometimes I just want to get in a zone now and go somewhere else and do things I don’t even know if I know how to do.’

-In conversation, Taylor is loquacious and funny and generous, but when pressed to delve too deeply into motivation and meaning, he reminds me somewhat of the painter John Wesley, whom I once interviewed for more than two hours without getting him to say much of anything about why he chose to paint the things he painted.
+In conversation, Taylor is loquacious and funny and generous, but when it comes to being pressed to delve too deeply into motivation and meaning, he reminds me somewhat of the painter John Wesley, whom I once interviewed for more than two hours without getting him to say much of anything about why he chose to paint the things he painted.
 (The novelist Hannah Green, Wesley’s wife, said he made it ‘a rule not to talk about his work and above all not to catch himself sounding eloquent.’)
-Taylor is ultimately a little more forthcoming.
-But he, too, nurtures a deep suspicion of talking out the work, maybe in part because of the danger of over-simplistic readings by white audiences, an issue Black artists have always faced.
+Taylor is ultimately a little more forthcoming than Wesley.
+But he, too, nurtures a deep suspicion of talking work out, maybe in part because of the danger of over-simplistic readings of work that Black artists have long faced from white audiences.

-On the way to the flea market, he told me that it still surprises him a little when he is described as a portraitist or even as a figurative painter, though he has mostly painted for the last three decades and has mostly depicted people, domestic interiors and the built world.
-As he once said to fellow Angeleno artist Charles Gaines, reductive art-historical classification happens because it’s helpful: ‘When you go to the supermarket you want to know where to go for milk.’
+On the way to the flea market, he told me that it still surprises him a little when he is described as a portraitist or even as a figurative painter, though he has mostly painted for the last three decades and has depicted mostly people, domestic interiors and the built world in his work.
+As he once said to fellow Angeleno artist Charles Gaines, reductive art-historical classification will always happen because it’s helpful: ‘When you go to the supermarket you want to know where to go for milk.’

 We had finally arrived at the Rose Bowl, whose vast parking lots seemed suspiciously unoccupied.
 Taylor pulled up to a lone security guard, who explained that the market was unexpectedly closed that Saturday for repairs around the stadium.
 ‘Aw, man, you gotta be kidding me.
 I wanted to show this New Yorker what a swap meet’s all about.’
 We drove around for a while hunting for minor swap meets before finally declaring defeat and heading to a Carl’s Jr. to get burgers for lunch.